fredyedev/C-C-TCP-Blink-Led/README.md

 Use Instructions:

-The File ServerTCP_Turn<on,off>.c compile and execute on rbp with the next commands gcc -o Serverled ServerTCP_Turn<on,off>.c
+The File ServerTCP_Turn<on,off>.c compile and execute on rbp with the next commands:

+gcc -o Serverled ServerTCP_Turn<on,off>.c

 ./Serverled port

 port = TCP Port in the interval 7000-8000

-The File ClientTCP_Turno<on,off>.c compile and execute on your computer in the same network that rbp with the next commands gcc -o Clientled ClietTCP_Turno<on,off>.c
+The File ClientTCP_Turno<on,off>.c compile and execute on your computer in the same network that rbp with the next commands:

+gcc -o Clientled ClietTCP_Turno<on,off>.c

 Execute:

 ./Clientled port ip

 port = same that the rbp choice ip = ip address of the rbp- DHCP ip address